Abdur-Rehman-Rehan/ToDoList/README.md

 - Add Task
 - Delete Task
-- Mark as Compelted
+- Mark as Completed
-- Mark as uncompelted
+- Mark as incomplete
 - Update/Modify Task
 - Retain the tasks after closing the application